Victoria, Labuan

-Victoria ([vikˈtɔriˈa]) (Bandar Victoria), sometimes known as Bandar Labuan, is the capital of the Federal Territory of Labuan in Malaysia, an island group off the north coast of Borneo.
+Victoria ([vikˈtɔriˈa]) (Bandar Victoria), sometimes known as Bandar Labuan or simply Labuan, is the capital of the Federal Territory of Labuan in Malaysia, an island group off the north coast of Borneo.
 It is in the southeast corner of Labuan and its Malay name, Bandar Victoria, is commonly used to honour the reign of Queen Victoria.

 The town is an urban district within the wider city limits of Victoria which includes Labuan Port, a sheltered deep-water harbour which is an important trans-shipment point for Brunei Darussalam, northern Sarawak and western Sabah.
+The town’s political boundaries extend from Financial Park in the south to Kerupang in the north.
+The majority of commercial areas are situated in the southwest, with Financial Park located within older residential zones.
+The rest of region predominantly features older housing, with some affluent residences situated near the Labuan Golf Club.
+Unclaimed land and forested areas remain, particularly in the southern part of the school zone, which was formerly a small village.
+Forested and bushed areas present near Labuan Paragon (AZ Hotel & Serviced Apartment) and UTC (Labuan Central Market), which are currently undergoing deforestation, and additionally several forested and bushed areas scattered in the northeast of the Financial Park.

+Etymology

+Victoria was named after Queen Victoria, who was the queen of the British Empire and British Malaya from 20 June 1837 to 22 January 1901.

+Many former members of the British Empire also followed this name - For example, the Australian state of Victoria.

 History

 Since the 15th century, the town area including other parts of Labuan were under the Bruneian Empire.
 Its history dates back to the time when the island was ceded by Sultan Omar Ali Saifuddin II to the British.
 Rodney Mundy, a British naval officer, later visited the island in the name of Queen Victoria.
 The island was then occupied by Japan from 3 January 1942 until June 1945 and governed as part of the Northern Borneo military unit by the Japanese 37th Army.
 During the Battle of Labuan it was liberated by the 9th Division of Australian Imperial Force on 10 June 1945 and placed under a British Military Administration until 15 July 1946, when it was incorporated into the North Borneo Crown Colony.
 During this time, the Crown Colony government re-established much of the infrastructure that had been destroyed during the war.
 The island later became part of the state of Sabah and Malaysia in 1963 before the state government of Sabah ceded the island to the federal government in 1984.
 It was declared an international offshore financial centre and free trade zone in 1990 to assist the development of Victoria.